May 3, 2011

 “Hospitals are not only a place where people go when they need health care, they’re also a workplace for thousands of front-line nurses and other health professionals,” said Oswald.
 “We’re continuing to work with nurses to ensure their safety and help reduce workplace violence in facilities across the province.”

 The province will also launch additional initiatives to help improve workplace safety in health facilities including the creation of a health workplace safety fund for equipment and other initiatives to improve security.
-Regional health authorities will also be required to ensure standard signage is in place to support a respectful environment for health-care employees, patients, families and other visitors to health facilities, Oswald said.
+Regional health authorities will also be required to ensure standard signage is in place to support a respectful environment for health-care employees, patients, families and other visitors to health facilities, Oswald said.“We acknowledge the risk for violence exists in all health-care facilities and we’re committed to helping protect nurses and other front-line workers, along with patients and their families,” said Howard.
+“To address this issue, we are pleased to partner with the Manitoba Nurses Union to strengthen the current workplace safety and health regulations to help prevent violence in health facilities.”

 “We are pleased to see further steps being taken to improve workplace security and safety in health facilities across the province,” said Sandi Mowat, president of the Manitoba Nurses Union.
 “We appreciate the ongoing commitment from the Manitoba government to seek nurses’ advice on improving the work environment and improving care for patients across the health-care system.”